Apr 16, 2025

 Apr 7, 2025

-FORGIVING MAGNETS
+TRUFUS MAGNETS

-It was an adorable magnetic bookmark.
+It was an adorable "I'm Sorry" magnetic bookmark.
 "What can I say?" the puppy said; "I didn't mean to.
 Really."
 He'd been caught in some act of mischief; chewing up his master's slipper, maybe.
 Aww; so cute.
 Only a cold-hearted owner could hold anything against him after this!

 But I realized too often, I do the same thing.
 If, unfortunately, an offense I committed comes to light, I shift responsibility from my need to repent to the victim's unwillingness to understand me.